wp-plugins/easy-ads-lite/readme.txt

 == Upgrade Notice ==

-Major changes to fix HTML5 validation errors.
+Documentation changes.

 == Screenshots ==

 1. *Easy Ads* "Overview" tab.
+2. Admin tab showing ad slot locations.
+3. Pro Featires.
+4. How to set the options for Google AdSense.
-2. How to set the options for one provider (Chitika) in *Easy Ads*.
+5. How to set the options for Chitika.

 == Installation ==